fly-hiring/platform-challenge/README.md

 - We can run your code with `go run`
 - It listens on each port listed in the config file.
 Connections to any of those ports routes to one of the correct app's targets.
 - If an app has multiple targets, you should have a sensible way of balancing between targets.
-- The target you pick might vanish after you make the forwarding decision and before the connection completes.
-If there are multiple targets available, the connection should still work.
+- If the target you've chosen is unavailable for whatever reason, the connection should still work if there are multiple targets available.

 Along with your code, include a `NOTES.md` that goes over:
-- a short summary of what you built
+- A short summary of what you built and how it works
-- how you add hot config reloading that doesn't break existing connections
+- How you might add hot config reloading that doesn't break existing connections if apps and targets change
-- what might break if your proxy were under heavy load
+- What might break under a production load?
+What needs to happen before your proxy is production ready?
-- what, if anything, you'd improve if you had more time
+- If this were deployed to production at Fly.io, is there anything you could do with your proxy that would make our customers happy?
+- If you were starting over, is there anything you'd do differently?

 ### Part 2 - BPF Steering